-29. Plaintiff is an individual consumer who, at all times material hereto, was a citizen of the State of New York.
-Plaintiff Purchased the Products During the Class Period.
-The packaging of the Products Plaintiff purchased contained the representation that they "Natural."
+29. Plaintiff is an individual consumer who, at all times material hereto, was a citizen of New York State.
+Plaintiff purchased the Products during the Class Period.
+The packaging of the Product Plaintiff purchased contained the representation that it is "Natural."
 Plaintiff believes that products that are labeled as "Natural" do not contain synthetic ingredients.
-Plaintiff believes a synthetic ingredient is formulated or manufactured by a chemical process or by a process that chemically changes a substance extracted from naturally occurring plant, animal, or mineral sources.
-If the Products actually are "Natural," as represented on the Products' label, Plaintiff would purchase the Products in the immediate future.
+Plaintiff believes synthetic ingredients are formulated or manufactured by a chemical process or by a process that chemically changes a substance extracted from naturally occurring plant, animal, or mineral sources.
+If the Product actually was "Natural," as represented on the Product's label, Plaintiff would purchase the Product in the immediate future.

-30. Had Defendant not made the false, misleading, and deceptive representation that the Products were "Natural," Plaintiff would not have been willing to pay the same amount for the Products, and, consequently, would not have been willing to purchase the Products.
-Plaintiff purchased, purchased more of, and/or paid more for, the Products than she would have had she known the truth about the Products.
-The Products Plaintiff received were worth less than the Products for which she paid.
+30. Had Defendant not made the false, misleading, and deceptive representations that the Products were "Natural," Plaintiff would not have been willing to pay the same amount for the Products, and, consequently, would not have been willing to purchase the Products.
+Plaintiff purchased, purchased more of, and/or paid more for the Products than he would have had he known the truth about the Products.
+The Products Plaintiff received were worth less than the Products for which he paid.
 Plaintiff was injured in fact and lost money as a result of Defendant's improper conduct.